lindaniele/bus-wait-display/README.md

 Contributions to the "Real-Time Bus Wait Time Display" project are welcome!
 If you have any ideas, improvements, or bug fixes, please feel free to open an issue or submit a pull request in the project repository.

 ## License

-The "Real-Time Bus Wait Time Display" project is licensed under the [MIT License](LICENSE).
-Feel free to modify and distribute the code for personal or commercial use.
+The "Real-Time Bus Wait Time Display" project by Daniele Lin [complies with ATM's Terms and Conditions](COMPLIANCE) and is licensed under [CC BY-NC-SA 4.0](LICENSE).
+To view a copy of this license, visit http://creativecommons.org/licenses/by-nc-sa/4.0/.